 In 1995 she returned to college to get a second degree--a B.A. in Sign Language Studies--from Madonna College (now University) which is located in Livonia, Michigan.
 Still not satisfied, she took an educational leave from her job at Ford Motor Company and returned to college once more in 2003 to attend the Interpreter Education Program (IEP) at Washtenaw Community College in Ann Arbor, Michigan.
 The IEP prepared Val to take the test to become a state certified interpreter; a test which she initially passed in September 2003.
 Val also has a B.A. degree in Business Management and a Masters in Ministry.

 Val is an ordained minister that feels called to reach the Deaf Community with the Gospel of Jesus Christ while at the same time, educating our churches about Deaf and Hard of Hearing people.
 For example, that fact that Deaf people can be teachers, preachers, leaders in the church just like hearing people.

 After completing the IEP the Lord prompted her to quit her job at Ford Motor Company (after 15 years of service) and began work full-time in Deaf Ministry.
 During this year she founded and establish a non-profit, 501(c)(3) organization called Touching the Nations Deaf Ministries, Inc. which later became Touching the Nations, Inc. (TTNI).
 The organization was approved by the IRS in September 2003.

 Val and husband, Arthur, married since 1980 reside in Georgia and are the parents of three adult children (Jonathan, Jeremy [wife Kiersten], and Jennifer) who often work with her in ministry—either signing, videotaping or other aspects.
-Arthur and Val are also the proud grandparents of three beautiful grandchildren (Josiah, Joshua and Karley).
+Arthur and Val are also the proud grandparents of three beautiful grandchildren (Josiah, Joshua, Karley and Kennedy).